ksavchyn/dxc_sql_workshop/README.md

 ![](/src/readme_images/workflow_compute_pt_2.png "")

 ## Run the Workflow
 Once you have confirmed the settings, run the workflow to complete setup.
-The entire workflow will take ~1 hour to complete.
+The entire workflow will take ~XX hour to complete.
 The serving endpoint created at the end of the workflow will take some time to be available once the workflow completes.

 ## Confirm SQL Warehouse
 Once the workflow has completed successfully, confirm that the Serverless SQL Warehouse was created.
 If it was not created, please use an appropriate existing SQL Warehouse or create a new one manually.
 The selected SQL Warehouse should be the one used during the workshop.